-- 4.1 The Authority will ensure proper integration of this and other related policies and strategies, including its cultural, economic development, local crime prevention, planning, race equality, transport, tourism and town centre management strategies, through consultation, ongoing communication and reporting arrangements between the Licensing and Regulatory Committee, the Licensing Unit and other relevant bodies. - 4.2 All licensing activities will be undertaken in compliance with the Authority's Race Equality Scheme which recognises it's responsibilities under the Race Relations Act 1976. - 4.3 This Policy Statement also recognises the Disability Discrimination Act 1995 and the Authority will have regard to this legislation when determining applications. - 4.4 The Authority has a duty under Section 17 of the Crime and Disorder Act 1998 to promote the prevention of crime and disorder and it will also have regard to these duties when determining applications.

-- 4.5 The Authority recognises the need and wider cultural benefits of encouraging and promoting a broad range of entertainment, particularly live music, dance and theatre and will seek to avoid measures that unnecessarily deter the provision of such entertainment.
+- 4.1 The Authority will ensure proper integration of this and other related policies and strategies, including its cultural, economic development, local crime prevention, planning, race equality, transport, tourism and town centre management strategies, through consultation, ongoing communication and reporting arrangements between the Licensing and Regulatory Committee, the Licensing Unit and other relevant bodies. - 4.2 All licensing activities will be undertaken in compliance with the Authority's Race Equality Scheme which recognises it's responsibilities under the Race Relations Act 1976. - 4.3 This Policy Statement also recognises the Disability Discrimination Act 1995 as well as recognising that the Equality Act 2010 places a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination, harassment and victimisation; to advance equality of opportunity; and to foster good relations, between persons with different protected characteristics. - 4.4 The Authority has a duty under Section 17 of the Crime and Disorder Act 1998 to promote the prevention of crime and disorder and it will also have regard to these duties when determining applications. - 4.5 The Authority recognises the need and wider cultural benefits of encouraging and promoting a broad range of entertainment, particularly live music, dance and theatre and will seek to avoid measures that unnecessarily deter the provision of such entertainment.
 Working with the Sefton Cultural Strategy Group, the Authority will seek to monitor the impact of licensing on the provision of regulated entertainment, particularly live music, dance and theatre. - 4.6 The Authority recognises the impact of irresponsible consumption of alcohol on crime, disorder and health and will expect Licensees to ensure that alcoholic drinks are packaged, presented and sold in a socially responsible way.
-In this context the Authority commends the use of the Portman Group Code of Practice on Naming, Packaging and Promotion of Alcoholic Drinks and the Home Office Guide entitled "Selling Alcohol Responsibly: Good Practice Examples from the Alcohol Retail and Hospitality Industries". - 4.7 Sefton's Safer and Stronger Communities Partnership has developed interventions including the Best Bar None campaign (promoting responsible management of licensed premises) and separate campaigns promoting responsible drinking for events such as Football World Cup and Christmas, and the Authority commends their use to Licensees. - 4.8 The Authority also encourages Licencees to give consideration to the National Alcohol Harm Reduction Strategy and the Sefton Alcohol Harm Reduction Strategy, in particular the contribution they can make to reducing the harm caused by irresponsible consumption of alcohol.
+In this context the Authority commends the use of the following: "Home Office: Selling Alcohol Responsibly: Good Practice Examples from the Alcohol Retail and Hospitality Industries" and "Portman Group Code of Practice on Naming, Packaging and Promotion of Alcoholic Drinks". - 4.7 The Authority also encourages Licencees to give consideration to the National Alcohol Harm Reduction Strategy and the Sefton Alcohol Harm Reduction Strategy, in particular the contribution they can make to reducing the harm caused by irresponsible consumption of alcohol.